digital-asset/daml/docs/source/concepts/glossary.rst

 An **agreement** is part of a `contract <#contract-contract-instance>`__.
 It is text that explains what the contract represents.

-It can be used to clarify the legal intent of a contract, but this text isn't evaulated programmatically.
+It can be used to clarify the legal intent of a contract, but this text isn't evaluated programmatically.

 See :doc:`/daml/reference/templates`.